mutisyag/ozone/doc/forms_others.md

 Each essential use will be reported by the Party (or by the Ozone Secretariat) in a form comprised of the following fields:

+* Country - multiple choice field; mandatory; references a Countries table
+* Period of use - mutiple choice field; mandatory; references a Periods table
+* Substance - multiple choice field; mandatory; references a Substances table
+* Import Country - multiple choice field; mandatory; references a Countries table; can be empty
+* Amount exempted for period - numerical; metric tonnes; not mandatory
+* Amount produced - numerical; metric tonnes; not mandatory
+* Country imported from - multiple choice field; not mandatory; references a Countries table
+* Amount imported - numerical; metric tonnes; not mandatory; to be filled for each `Country imported from` field
+* Available for use in current period - numerical; metric tonnes; not mandatory
+* Used for essential use - numerical; metric tonnes; mandatory; can be 0
+* Exported - numerical; metric tonnes; not mandatory
+* Destroyed - numerical; metric tonnes; not mandatory
+* Remark - free-form text field; not mandatory

+Notes:
+* see section 3.2 in the handbook

 ### 2.5 Processing by the secretariat

+TBD

 ### 2.6 Questions

+* Maybe `Available for use in current period` should be mandatory; but a few rows of existing data do not have it